 4 — All That Experience Allows a Compliance Consultant to Implement Reactions to Regulatory Changes Much More Quickly Than an Internal Team

 Another big benefit to working with an outside compliance consultant is speed.
 Because compliance consultants have so much experience dealing with common and rare regulatory issues over and over, they’ve developed clear procedures to follow when a compliance issue comes up and can implement those procedures quickly in a variety of situations.
 Those procedures are an invaluable resource they’re able to lean on again and again, as well as that team they’re a part of, with team members rich in experience handling a variety of regulatory changes.

 Compare this to a CCO, who may or may not have the resources to tackle certain regulatory issues.
 They may be used to having certain resources at their disposal, or they’ve realized they’re getting stretched too thin to keep up with the fast pace of regulatory changes.

-Leaning on the experience of a compliance consultant, or outsourced team of them, can help an overwhelmed CCO take care of their compliance needs without feeling perpetually pulled in 20 different directions.
+Leaning on the experience of a compliance consultant, or an outsourced team of them can help an overwhelmed CCO take care of their compliance needs without feeling perpetually pulled in 20 different directions.
 The best compliance consultants help to augment a CCO’s abilities, allowing them to respond quickly to new requirements and lead their company successfully through rule changes.

 5 — A Different Set of Eyes Can Catch Mistakes You’re Failing to See